timtomch/2014-07-15-toronto/novice/sql/07-join.md

 <div>
-<p>In order to submit her data to a web site that aggregates historical meteorological data, Gina needs to format it as latitude, longitude, date, quantity, and reading.
-However, her latitudes and longitudes are in the <code>Site</code> table, while the dates of measurements are in the <code>Visited</code> table and the readings themselves are in the <code>Survey</code> table.
-She needs to combine these tables somehow.</p>
+<p>So far we haven't been able to display the authors' names in our query results, because those names are not in the <code>Works</code> but in the <code>Authors</code> table.
+What's worse, because there can be many authors to a title and many title associated with each author, there is a third table, <code>Works_Authors</code> that's taking care of this many-to-many relationship.
+How can these tables be joined?</p>
-<p>The SQL command to do this is <code>join</code>.
-To see how it works, let's start by joining the <code>Site</code> and <code>Visited</code> tables:</p>
+<p>The SQL command to do this is <code>JOIN</code>.
+To see how it works, let's start with the somewhat easier case of the <code>Items</code> table and try joining it to the <code>Works</code> table:</p>
 </div>